ArcView 3.x: Windows 7 & 8 installation instructions

 It can be copied from an existing installation on a Windows XP machine to Vista, Windows 7 and 8 (search Esri Forums for Instructions).

 You can also install it normally using the InstallShield 3 Setup Engine (Is3Engine.zip).
 The Setup Launcher for ArcView is a 16-bit application and not supported by 64 bit systems.
 However the InstallShield Engine is 32-bit and will run on a 64 bit system.
 Using the Is3Engine(File Name: setup32.exe) with its compatibility set to Windows XP SP3, Placed in a WRITABLE folder with the rest of your application install files and run instead of the original setup file (File Name: setup.exe) will allow the software to be installed on a Windows 7 or 8 64 bit system in the normal way.
 To have the ArcView Help files work you will need download and install WinHlp32.exe from Microsoft.

-Reasons Some Users Prefer ArcView 3.x

-Many GIS professionals and users still use ArcView 3 even though it has been discontinued and replaced by a new product line.
-Some users with access to ArcGIS 9.x or 10.x may still install and use ArcView 3.x.

-ArcView 3.x offers various advantages over ArcGIS including faster start up, faster functions such as dissolve, spatial joins and summary functions executed on the tabular data.
-Some users also strongly prefer having the ability to promote selected records in the tables instead of simply hiding un-selected records as ArcGIS offers.
-Small scale overlays and spatial joins with basic map/layout creation that tends to be the only tasks done by students are done quicker.
-Independent consultants, small businesses and organizations may not be able to justify the expense of moving to ArcGIS and the need to maintain annual licenses.
-Availability of free open source scripts and extensions created by users using the built-in object oriented scripting language Avenue is another reason.